Daintree Rainforest

 Rainforest Rescue’s plant nursery propagates and grows all the rainforest trees for our Daintree lowland revegetation projects and our Plant a Rainforest Project.

-The Nursery is located in the Daintree National Park on land owned by the Queensland Department of Environment and Science.
-It is managed by Rainforest Rescue’s Nursery Manager who is responsible for seed collection, species selection, propagation, and growing of trees required for our revegetation projects.
+The Diwan Native Nursery is located in the Daintree National Park on land owned by the Queensland Department of Environment and Science.
+In November 2023, Rainforest Rescue gifted this nursery to Jabalbina Yalanji Aboriginal Corporation (JYAC).

 Prior to early 2010, the Nursery was owned and managed for many years by the Daintree Cassowary Care Group (DCCG)– a volunteer-managed community organisation focused on public education about the plight of the Cassowary.

-In March 2010 DCCG offered the nursery infrastructure to Rainforest Rescue to augment the continuing revegetation on blocks of land that have been purchased through our Daintree Buy Back & Protect Forever project.
+In March 2010 DCCG offered the nursery infrastructure to Rainforest Rescue to augment the continuing revegetation on blocks of land that have been purchased through our Protect a Rainforest project.

 In May 2011 a decision was made to change the name of DCCG to Daintree Region Cassowary Group Inc. (DRCG Inc.) in order to encompass the Greater Daintree National Park stretching from south of Mossman to the Bloomfield River.